Porque te vas: Cover versions

 "Porque te vas" has been covered by many artists across several languages.
 It remains the "most covered and profitable" song in José Luis Perales' career.
 In 1977, Finnish singer Merja Rantamäki recorded the song as "Veit sydämen", which was included in her album Mä mistä löytäisin sen laulun.
 The same year, German singer Sabrina covered the song as "...Und du willst gehn" and released it as a single.
 Brazilian singer Lilian recorded a Portuguese version of the song under the title "Eu sem você", released in 1978.
 Soviet band Vesyolye Rebyata recorded a version in Russian titled "V posledniy raz", which appeared in their 1979 album Muzykal'nyy Globus.
 Argentine punk rock band Attaque 77 included a cover of "Porque te vas" in their 1992 album Ángeles caídos.
 The British-born Andorran singer Jack Lucien released an English language version titled "You're Leaving Me" with English language lyrics by Elizabeth Hurley and Patsy Kensit.
 In 1999, German band Masterboy covered the song and released it as a single.

 In 2013, American singer Kali Uchis released a version of the song through SoundCloud and recorded a music video.

 In 2020, French-Italian singer Carla Bruni released an acoustic version of the song on her self-titled album.
 It is the first song she recorded in Spanish.

-Spanish /Danish singer Brigitte Escobar released a jazzy version of Por Que Te Vas in 2004 on her debut album 'Brigitte', Red Kite records.
+In 2004, Spanish /Danish singer Brigitte Escobar released a jazzy version of Por Que Te Vas on her debut album 'Brigitte', Red Kite records.

+In 2021, the Belgian synth duo Vive la Fête's version of the song was included on their album, Viva Alternativa.

 In 2022, the French group Montmartre released a version of the song in French, "Pourquoi tu pars".

+In 1999, the Bollywood movie “Hum Saath Saath Hain” uses the chorus melody as an interpolation in the “ABCD” song in the bus travel scene.